Udny Community Trust Company Limited

-What is the UCTC’s legal basis for processing data?
+What is UCTC’s legal basis for processing data?

-The new Data Protection law means we must have a legal basis for collecting and processing personal data.
-As mentioned above we only collect personal data if we must or have a legitimate need to.
+The Data Protection law means that we must have a legal basis for collecting and processing personal data.
+As mentioned above, we only collect personal data if we must or have a legitimate need to.

-The reasons that apply to Udny Community Trust are:
+The reasons that apply to UCTC are as follows:

 Legal obligation.
 This applies to our members.
 We are required by the Companies Act 2006 and by the Charity and Trustee and Investment Scotland Act 2005 to collect personal data about our individual members.

 Contract.
 This applies to staff, grant applicants including personal data, and to volunteers with volunteer agreements.

 Consent.
 This applies mainly when we take photographs in which people can be individually identified.
 It would not, though, apply at public events where it would be reasonable to expect that photographs would be taken (by others as well as by us).
 An example of this would be the Udny Gala that we organised in 2018.